exiang/open_hub_wiki/Module-f7.md

 ## Sync to Event
 One of the benefit of using F7 form is it has built in ability to sync form submissions to event.
+Both Organization and Individual registration can be sync.

 First,  `Event Mapping Instruction` in the form must be set.
 This will tell the system on how to map data between a F7 form and event.